 Dermaplaning is a skincare treatment that uses an exfoliating blade to remove the top layer of dead skin cells and hair on the surface of the skin.
 It aims to improve:

-What are the disadvantages of dermaplaning?
+What Are the Disadvantages of Dermaplaning?

 Dermaplaning is essentially a method of exfoliation.
 Exfoliation is important for the skin, especially if you suffer from acne.
-It helps to increase cell renewal as the top layer of dead skin cells are removed, which can typically be a site for bacteria that would lead to acne and clogged pores.
+It helps to increase cell renewal by removing the top layer of dead skin cells (a common site for bacteria).
+These bacteria can cause acne and clogged pores.

 2. Risk of Infection